mukhamadazistholib/marinegeo.github.io/_project-modules/seagrass.md

 ## Data curation

-Use the Seagrass Data Entry Template to transfer data from the field and lab data sheets into Excel and then submit data to <a href="mailto:marinegeo-data@si.edu">marinegeo-data@si.edu</a>.
+Use the <a href="/assets/seagrass-monitoring/MarineGEO_Seagrass_DataEntryTemplate_v0.0.1.xlsx">Seagrass Data Entry Template</a> to transfer data from the field and lab data sheets into Excel and then submit data to <a href="mailto:marinegeo-data@si.edu">marinegeo-data@si.edu</a>.

 ## Selected literature